dannhek/CourseraDatSci_RepRsh_Project1/PA1.md

 ```
 ## [1] 08:35:00
 ```
-So on average, activity peaks between 8:35 and 8:40 AM with an average of 206 steps during that 5 minute period.
+So on average, activity peaks between 0.3576389 and 0.3611111 with an average of 206 steps during that 5 minute period.

 ## Imputing missing values
 In the two previous examples, we just ignored NA values, but what if we were to calculate the NA values based on the surrounding data?

-To do this, we will loop through all the steps rows, and for each missing value, we will calculate the average of the two surrounding values.
-If either value is NA, then we will impute 0 steps for that row, otherwise we will impute the mean of the preceeding and following rows.
+To do this, we will loop through all the steps rows, and for each missing value, we will calculate the presumed number of steps based on the number of steps in the two surrounding values.
+If either value is NA, then we will impute 0 steps for that row, otherwise we will impute the arithmetic mean of the preceeding and following rows.

 For example, suppose we had the following step data:
 NA, NA, 20, 5, 0, NA, NA, 5, 20, NA, 20